VincentQTran/multievolve/README.md

 ## Training and comparing various machine learning models

 The MULTI-evolve package can be used to compare different data splitting methods, sequence featurizations, and machine learning models.
-In addition, the package can be used to perform zeroshot predictions with protein language models (ESM, ESM-IF).
+In addition, the package can be used to perform zero-shot predictions with protein language models (ESM, ESM-IF).
 Examples are provided in the ```notebooks/examples``` folder.

 ## Contributors